 When the kids started school, I suddenly had time on my hands.
 They were gone for hours during the day, and they went to bed early at night.
 I realized I missed WoW, and I started playing again.
 Through a random encounter with a former guild member (and friend) in Baradin Hold, I rejoined my original guild.
 They needed raiders, and I was in a position to give it a go again.

 Now I play for different reasons.
 I play because it’s fun.
 I play because I like improving my game, I like killing bosses, I like the camaraderie, I like my guild.

-I’m not just Ambermist the druid (though I like being Amber very much, don’t get me wrong! ), I’m a lot of things.
+I’m not just Ambermist the druid (though I like being Amber very much, don’t get me wrong! :D), I’m a lot of things.
 I’m a mom, wife, friend, writer.
 I’ve accomplished things that have nothing to do with achievement points.